nus-cs2103-AY2324S1/ip/docs/README.md

 ## Quick start
-1. Ensure that Java `11` or above installed in your Computer.
+1. Ensure that you have Java `11` or above installed in your Computer.
 2. Download the latest `duke.jar` from [here](https://github.com/richiehx/ip/releases/tag/A-Release).
 3. Copy the file to the folder you want to use as the _home folder_ for your Nano Chatbot.
 4. To run the application, open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar duke.jar` command to run the application.